Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Strength 17 or higher.

 You are a broad and formidable size, due to extensive training.
-You gain the following benefits:

 * You count as one size larger (to a maximum size of large).
 * When you hit a creature with a melee attack, if you used your Strength modifier to hit the creature, you deal an additional 1d4 damage.
 This damage is of the same type as the weapon attack.